dergigi/dergigi.github.io/bitcoin/lessons/ch4-01-acknowledgments.md

     discuss some of these ideas with me.
--   Last but not least, thanks to all the bitcoin maximalists, shitcoin minimalists, shills, bots, and shitposters which reside in the beautiful garden that is crypto twitter.
+-   Last but not least, thanks to all the bitcoin maximalists, shitcoin minimalists, shills, bots, and shitposters which reside in the beautiful garden that is Bitcoin twitter.
 And finally, thank *you* for reading this.
 I hope you enjoyed it as much as I did enjoy writing it.
     Feel free to [reach out to me] on twitter.
 My DMs are open.